immersive-web/webxr/explainer.md

 The first thing that any XR-enabled page will want to do is query to determine if the type of XR content desired is supported by the current hardware and UA.
 If it is, the page can then advertise XR functionality to the user.
 (For example, by adding a button to the page that the user can click to start XR content.)

 Testing to see if the device supports the capabilities the application needs is done via the `navigator.xr.supportsSession` call, which takes a dictionary describing the desired functionality and returns a promise which resolves if the device can support those properties and rejects otherwise.
-Querying for support this way is necessary because it allows the application to detect what XR features are available without actually engaging the sensors or beginning presentation, which can incur significant power or performance overhead on some systems and may have side effects such as launching a status tray or storefront.
+Querying for support this way is necessary because it allows the application to detect what XR features are available without actually engaging the sensors or beginning presentation, which can incur significant power or performance overhead on some systems and may have side effects such as launching a status tray, launching a storefront, or terminating another application's access to XR hardware.
 Calling `navigator.xr.supportsSession` should also not interfere with any running XR applications on the system.

 There are two primary classes of XR content that can be displayed to the user: